-Brock BaseCamp (BBC) offers rock climbing, canoeing and backpacking trips for undergraduate students during the month of August.
+Brock BaseCamp offers canoeing, backpacking and local adventure trips for undergraduate students during the month of August.

-- BBC trips are three to five days long and are led by current Brock students and alumni.
+- BaseCamp trips are three to five days long and are led by current Brock students and alumni.

-- Each trip includes incoming undergraduate students and leaders and provides a great chance to meet a diverse group of classmates.
+- Each trip includes undergraduate students and leaders and provides a great chance to meet a diverse group of classmates.

 You’ll explore the outdoors, travel and camp together, share stories, and end up with a great group of friends when you’re back on campus in the fall!
-On your trip, you’ll learn more about the University and find out what it takes to be successful in school, and find out about making healthy choices while living away from home.
-If you’re looking to start your academic year in a unique way, think about a BBC trip this summer!
+On your trip, you’ll learn more about the University, discover what it takes to be successful in school, and find out about making healthy choices while living away from home.
+If you’re looking to start your academic year in a unique way, think about a BaseCamp trip this summer!